Dre Campbell Farm

 How to Make Onion Spray for the Garden

 It’s easy to make your own onion pesticide.
-There are a few different recipes, depending on what you need it for.
+There are a few different recipes, depending on what you need this natural pesticide for.

 Other recipes include natural ingredients such as garlic to give them an added punch.
 Below are three recipes that you can try.